bsanyi/paxtor/README.md

 At this moment not a single new process has been started, still you can think of them as they were.
-You can increment those counters by calling `Counter.inc(apple)` and `Counter.inc(banana)`, and the counter increase independent from each other.
-Actually the are started at the moment the first `Counter.inc` is called for the given name.
+You can increment those counters by calling `Counter.inc(apple)` and `Counter.inc(banana)`, and the counters increase independent from each other.
+Actually they are started at the moment the first `Counter.inc` is called for the given name.

 The only function you need to know in order to work with singleton processes is